The Miranda Standard Environment

 > decode :: num->char ||defined internally

-is a predicate on characters.
+digit is a predicate on characters.
 True if the character is a

 digit.
-See also letter
+See also letter.

 > digit :: char->bool